szilard/benchm-databases/README.md

 #### Setup

-All tests have been performed on a 8-core box running Ubuntu 14.04 and with plenty of RAM (64GB) for the tasks.
-All queries have been run 2 times and the second time was recorded (warm run).
-In this case various caching mechanisms come into play and data is already in RAM, therefore the disks (standard or SSD) do not play a role.
+The tests have been performed on a m3.2xlarge EC2 instance (8 cores, 30GB RAM) running Ubuntu 14.04.
+The queries have been run 2 times and the second time was recorded (warm run).
+In this case various caching mechanisms come into play and the data is effectively in RAM.

 While I'm a great fan of reproducibility, in this benchmark I'm more interested in orders of magnitude and not strict precision and exact reproducibility.
-With some more work one can create install and test scripts and run them on a specific EC2 instance for complete reproducibility.
+With some more work one can create install and test scripts that can run in a fully automated fashion for complete reproducibility.

 The software tools have been installed using standard instructions with no tuning (with a few exceptions as noted).
+For Hive/Impala Amazon's EMR was used to avoid a more ellaborate installation.

 The following running times have been measured: